 #1 of 159 Things to do in Sydney | Added 105564 times in trip plans

 Art And Culture, View Point, Entertainment, Performance, Family And Kids, Archit...

 The Sydney Opera House is famous for its architecture as well as for being one of the largest concert hosting buildings in the world.
 The estimated budget for the construction of the House was estimated around AUD7 million.
 However, at the end the expense went upto AUD102 million.
 It bears the signature shell work of the exterior which makes it an iconic structure.
 But it is not just beautiful; it serves its purpose too and how!
 It can accommodate a huge number of people making it perfect for international performances as well.
 Moreover it hosts more than fifteen hundred performances every year!
 There are several performance halls in the Sydney Opera house making it famous worldwide as a performing arts venue.
 It hosts a huge and amazing variety of performances with artists from around the world.
 It is thus culturally very significant.

 The Opera House in Sydney is a prime attraction which no body misses even though there are high Ticket prices for Sydney Opera House.
 The best way to explore this classic attraction is to take up a guided tour and know its history and culture better.
-Sydney Opera Tickets will you gateway to understand the city better.
-Sydney Opera House Ticket Prices come in all range with us and as you book tickets for Sydney Opera House, you might get other deals as well.
+Sydney Opera Tickets are a gateway to understand the city better.
+Add this opera house to your Sydney trip planner and grab great deals on tours and tickets.

 Westfield Centre/100 Market St, Sydney NSW 2000, Australia

 09:00 am - 10:30 pm